-It may be possible for employers to justify indirect discrimination if the employer can show that the provision, criterion or practice is a proportionate means of achieving a legitimate aim.
-In considering an argument related to justification, the Tribunal would need to take account of:
+Indirect discrimination can be justified in relation to all protected characteristics as long as the employer can show that the provision, criterion or practice is a proportionate means of achieving a legitimate aim.

+In considering an argument related to justification, the Tribunal would need to take into account:

-- The nature and extent of the disadvantage caused to individuals; - How feasible it would be to overcome or mitigate the effects of that disadvantage; and - Whether the disadvantage caused is disproportionate in view of the employer's aims.
+- The nature and extent of the disadvantage caused to individuals; - How feasible it would be to overcome or mitigate the effects of that disadvantage; - Whether the employer's aim is in fact a legitimate one; and - Whether the disadvantage caused is disproportionate in view of the employer's aims.